 Party Game Guide

 Dodgeball - Our MOST POPULAR birthday party activity.
 This works best for kids ages 9 years and up but can be played by those as young as 6 years of age.
 It is the one game that parents participate in at nearly all our parties.
 Our dodgeballs made of a soft (nerf style) ball with a coated surface.
-Body hits (even from the dads) are normally harmless.
-Face hits (from the dads) might sting a bit but most players bounce right back.
+Body hits (even from adults) are normally harmless.
+Face hits (from adults) might sting a bit but most players bounce right back.
 Kickball - probably the 2nd most popular game at our parties.
 This is the BEST game for kids of all ages and all levels of athleticism.
 It works well because nearly all kids can master the basic skills of kicking and running.
 The baseball rules part of the game is normally customized to the specific age group and ability level.
 This is another game in which parents can often participate.
-Whiffleball - another popular party game for ages 6 and up.
-We suggest desinating a single individual (parent) as "all-time" pitcher for the games to keep the pitches consistent and keep the game moving.
+Wiffleball - another popular party game for ages 6 and up.
+We suggest designating a single individual (parent) as "all-time" pitcher for the games to keep the pitches consistent and keep the game moving.
 The pitcher should try not to help with the fielding except when needed to keep the games from becoming lopsided.
 Consider the baseball ability of the overall guest list (not just the birthday child) when selecting this activity.